+- Good prices

 - Quality materials

+- Reliable customer service

 - Reasonable credit terms

 - Affordable shipping costs

-Purchasers should constantly be on the lookout for better deals, and they should always have backup suppliers lined up as well.
-A supplier might go out of business, experience a workforce strike, or face a natural disaster that interrupts production or shipping.
+Purchasers should constantly be on the lookout for better deals, and they should always have back-up suppliers lined up as well.
+A supplier might go out of business, experience a work force strike, or face a natural disaster that interrupts production or shipping.
 Purchasers can't let their own firms suffer if any of these problems occur.

 Does purchasing sound fun to you?
-Many companies hire purchasers, buyers, and purchasing agents for the sole purpose of buying products for their business.
-Take a look at a purchaser's job responsibilities in this article by Aurelio Locsin: https://careertrend.com/job-responsibilities-purchaser-11137.html.
+Many companies hire purchasers, buyers, and purchasing agents for this sole purpose.
+Take a look at a purchaser's job responsibilities in this article by Aurelio Locsin of Demand Media: http://everydaylife.globalpost.com/jobresponsibilities-purchaser-11137.html.
 Quality control.
 Ensuring the degree of excellence of a good or service is known as quality control.
 Businesses want to make sure their products meet certain predetermined standards.
 Sometimes, these standards are internal, set by the company itself.
 Standards are also set by government laws and regulations; by standards-setting organizations, such as ISO (International Organization for Standardization); and by large manufacturers that require vendors to meet their company standards.
-Regardless of where the standards come from, businesses must take quality control very seriously.
+Regardless of where standards come from, businesses must take quality control very seriously.
 Some general standards that apply to quality include: